enkelprifti98/metal-isometric-xepa/README.md

 While the server is rebooting, you can monitor its progress through the [Out-of-Band console](https://metal.equinix.com/developers/docs/resilience-recovery/serial-over-ssh/#using-sos).

+If you see any storage drive missing or filesystem mounting related errors in the Out-of-Band console, it could potentially mean that the Operating System does not detect the underlying storage drives / controller.
+Try installing the OS in a different drive type.

 Once the server has rebooted succesfully, you should be able to access it via RDP / SSH through its IP address or the Out-of-Band console.

 ![windows-rdp-session](/images/windows-rdp-session.png)